saucelabs/elemental-next/frontend/docs/updated-tips/5-select-from-a-dropdown/javascript.md

 });
 ```

 Similar to the first example, we are selecting a dropdown list option by its text.
-But instead of first finding the dropdown list, we instead employ a more robust locator (e.g., XPath) to find an element within the dropdown list that contains our target text -- and click it.
+Instead of first finding the dropdown list, we will employ a more robust locator (e.g., XPath) to find an element within the dropdown list that contains our target text -- and click it.

 We then determine what has been selected in the dropdown list by using one more powerful locator (e.g., a CSS selector).
 This time, looking to see which option has the `selected` attribute, and grabbing its text.
 We use this found text to assert that the correct item was chosen.